 Nowadays, I don’t need any more challenges.
 Have you tried getting a toddler’s leg into a pair of pants?
 They’ve got a knee-lock stronger than a fucking cart horse, it’s like trying to bend galvanised steel.
 No thanks.
 When I settle down for a momentary gaming session, I want an escape – an escape to somewhere calm, skilfully crafted, exciting, and fun.
 No pressure.

-Anyway, whatever your reason for visiting us, thank you, and welcome to Yin Indie.
+Anyway, whatever your reason for visiting, thank you, and welcome to Yin Indie.
 Leave your weapons at the door and let us restore your health bar.

-As we are in the fledgling stage, if there are any games you can’t find on site that fit the peaceful video game description, please let us know at firstname.lastname@example.org or submit the contact form below.
+As Yin Indie is in the fledgling stage, if there are any games you can’t find on site that fit the peaceful video game description, please let me know at firstname.lastname@example.org or submit the contact form below.
 Any general feedback or suggestions will also be gratefully received.